 Who Pays The Artist More?

-Tidal is doing many things to ensure artists are getting the most they can for musicians.
+Tidal is doing many things to ensure artists are getting the most they can for their music.
 The main difference between Tidal and Spotify is the number of artist royalties paid to them.
 Spotify pays 70% of its revenue to record artists.
 Tidal pays 100%.

 Tidal also makes it easy for listeners to give back by making it possible for them to do so through PayPal, Venmo, and Square.
 What makes it even more interesting is Square recently became an 80% owner of Tidal.
 What seemed like an odd acquisition at the time is now starting to show incredible potential.
 Square will be able to help Tidal facilitate more revenue from fans by selling merchandise, NFTs, concert tickets (both VR and real-world) music licensing, and more.

 They’ve also figured out a way to pay artists more per stream.
 This was sent to CDBaby artists on Nov/21:

 ” Starting today, CD Baby artists get advanced-beta access to TIDAL’s new Direct Artists Payouts Program.

 What does this mean?
 If you’re the top-streamed artist for a particular TIDAL HiFi Plus subscriber in any given month, you’ll get paid up to 10% of that listener’s monthly subscription fee — in addition to your usual streaming revenue.